 Carrying out the procedure

-Patients often run their imaginations in the wrong direction and have a completely wrong idea of how a bowel colonoscopy is done.
-It seems to them that they are waiting for real torture, but medicine in this regard has long stepped forward.
-During the examination, as a rule, anesthesia or sedation is used.
+Patients' imaginations often run in the wrong direction and they completely misunderstand how an intestinal colonoscopy is performed.
+It seems to them that real torture awaits them, but medicine has long stepped forward in this regard.
+During the examination, anesthesia or sedation is usually used.

 Colonoscopy with local anesthesia

-For these purposes, drugs are used where the active ingredient is lidocaine (Luan gel, Dicaine ointment, Xylocaine gel).
-They are applied to the nozzle of the colonoscope, inserted into the anus, or they are lubricated directly with the mucosa.
-In addition, local anesthesia can be achieved by parenteral administration of anesthetics.
+For these purposes, drugs are used where the active active substance Lidocaine (Luan gel, Dicaine ointment, Xylocaine gel) is used.
+They are applied to the colonoscope nozzle inserted into the anus, or directly lubricated with the mucous membrane.
+In addition, local anesthesia can be achieved by parenteral administration anesthetics.
 But the key here is that the patient is conscious.

 Sedation

 Another option for premedication.
 In this case, the person is in a state resembling sleep.
-He is conscious, but at the same time he is not hurt or uncomfortable.
-For this, Midazolam, Propofol are used.
+He is conscious, but he is not in pain or discomfort.
+Midazolam and Propofol are used for this.

-This method involves the parenteral administration of drugs that send the patient into a deep drug-induced sleep with a complete lack of consciousness.
-Colonoscopy performed in this way is especially indicated in pediatric practice, for people with a low pain threshold and observed by a psychiatrist.
+This method involves parenteral administration medications that send the patient into deep medicated sleep with complete absence consciousness.
+Colonoscopy performed in this way is especially indicated in pediatric practice, for people with low pain threshold and being seen by a psychiatrist.

-The examination of the intestine is carried out in a special cabin for proctological examinations.
-The patient is asked to undress to the waist, in return he is given disposable diagnostic panties and laid on the couch on his left side.
-At the same time, the legs must be bent at the knees and moved to the stomach.
-When the patient receives the anesthesia chosen for him, the procedure itself begins.
+The intestinal examination is carried out in a special booth for proctological examinations.
+The patient is asked to undress to the waist, in return he is given disposable diagnostic panties and is placed on the couch on his left side.
+In this case, the legs need to be bent at the knees and moved towards the stomach.
+When the patient receives the pain relief selected for him, the procedure itself begins.

-The colonoscope is inserted into the anus, air is pumped in and gently pushed forward.
-For control, the doctor probes the anterior wall of the peritoneum with one hand in order to understand how the tube overcomes the bends of the intestine.
+The colonoscope is inserted into the anus, air is pumped in and it begins to be gently pushed forward.
+To control, the doctor probes the anterior wall of the peritoneum with one hand to understand how the tube overcomes the bends of the intestine.
 All this time, a video is shown on the monitor screen and the doctor carefully examines various parts of the intestine.
 At the end of the procedure, the colonoscope is removed.

-If the procedure was performed under local anesthesia, then the patient is allowed to go home on the same day.
-And if general anesthesia was used, then the patient will be forced to spend several days in the hospital, and will be under the supervision of specialists.
-The procedure usually takes no more than half an hour.
-A photo of individual sections of the intestine or a video of a colonoscopy can be recorded on a digital medium.
+If the procedure was performed under local anesthesia, the patient is sent home on the same day.
+And if it was used general anesthesia, then the patient will be forced to spend several days in the hospital and will be under the supervision of specialists.
+The procedure usually lasts no more than half an hour.
+Photos of individual sections of the intestine or video of a colonoscopy can be recorded on digital media.

-All the data obtained during the examination, the doctor draws up in a special protocol, which is given to the patient.
+The doctor compiles all data obtained during the examination into a special protocol, which is given to the patient.

 Contraindications and complications

-Patients are also interested in the cases in which this procedure is contraindicated and what complications may appear after the test.
-Patients in the following conditions will not be able to undergo this examination:
+Patients are also interested in when this procedure is contraindicated and what complications may arise after testing.
+Pass the this examination Patients in the following conditions will not be able to:

-In addition, there are also a number of relative contraindications, which can be read in more detail in this article.
-After examination of the intestine, the following complications may occur: rupture of the intestinal wall, internal bleeding, short-term bloating of the intestine, pain in the peritoneum, fever up to 37.5 ° C for 2-3 days (especially if a small resection was performed).
+In addition, there are also a number relative contraindications, about which you can read in more detail in this article.
+After examining the intestines, the following complications may occur: rupture of the intestinal wall, internal bleeding, short-term bloating, pain syndrome in the peritoneum, an increase in body temperature to 37.5 ° C for 2–3 days (especially if a small resection was performed).

 • nausea accompanied by vomiting;